 Call a local mission or charity that builds or improves homes.
 Habitat for Humanity, for example, might be glad to accept a donation of used cinder blocks, provided they are not damaged.

-Post online on websites such as Freecycle, the Pennysaver or Craigslist that you have used cinder blocks to give away.
+Post online on websites such as Facebook marketplace, Freecycle, the Pennysaver, or Craigslist that you have used cinder blocks to give away.
 Be sure to note the town you live in, whether you will deliver the blocks or they're for pick-up only, how many you have and the blocks condition.

 Take your cinder blocks to a recycling center or business that accepts concrete.
 To locate one, visit earth911.com, type in "concrete" and your zip code in the search boxes and click "Search."
 Call the center or business before hauling your cinder blocks there to verify it will accept them and if it charges for the service.

-Contact a junk hauling business, many of which are listed in the phone book.
+Contact a junk hauling business that you find on Google or a reliable home contractor search site.
 For a fee, they likely will pick up concrete cinder blocks regardless of condition.